Vi19Z/VI19Z/docs/julep-concepts.md

      \*\* Since _composio_ and _anon_ are third-party providers, their tools require setting up account linking.

-   `integration` tools are directly executed on the julep backend.
+   `integration` tools are directly executed on the VI19Z backend.
 Any additional parameters needed by them at runtime can be set in the agent/session/user's `metadata` fields.

 4. Webhooks & `api_call`s (upcoming)
-   julep can build natural-language tools from openapi specs.
+   VI19Z can build natural-language tools from openapi specs.
 Under the hood, we use [langchain's NLA toolkit](https://python.langchain.com/v0.2/docs/integrations/toolkits/openapi_nla/) for this.
 Same as `integration`s, additional runtime parameters are loaded from `metadata` fields.

 ### Tool Endpoints